chungkaley/sp26-cse110-lab4/expose/javascript/part2.md

 14a.
 The output is true.
 The '2' is converted to 2 and compared to 1.

 14b.
 The output is false.
-With two strings, JavaScript uses lexicographical order.
-Since '2' comes after '1', '2' is considered greater than '1'.
+With two strings, JavaScript uses lexicographical order.'2' comes after '1'

 14c.
 The output is true.
 The = = allows  '2' to be converted into the number 2.